MaelaGLG/Policy-In-Action-ARCEP/README.md

 As part of this initiative, a challenge was proposed to master's students: evaluate the environmental impact of AI and develop tools to continuously update this knowledge based on new publications

+## The algorithms

+### Google Scholar Algorithm

+We have developed a Python algorithm that performs an automated search on Google Scholar using easily modifiable parameters.
+The algorithm calculates the relevance of the articles by identifying the common words between the topic of interest (the query) and the titles of the scientific articles.
+The articles are then sorted, and the relevance score is combined with the publication year and the number of citations to determine the order of the results.
+For each selected article, the algorithm webscrapes and cleans the full abstract text using Selenium.
+Finally, the results are exported as a summary table in a downloadable Excel file at the end of the document.

+### Google Algorithm

+xxx

 ## Literature Review

 We conducted a literature review assessing, based on the current state of research, the environmental effects of AI.
 To do so, we applied the Life Cycle Assessment (LCA) methodology, which aims to cover all stages of a product or process’s life cycle.
 The goal is to quantify and compare the environmental impacts of a system throughout its entire existence, from raw material extraction to its end-of-life treatment (landfilling, recycling…), including use, maintenance, and transportation phases.